Building a Better

 The fourth word of the album's title is written in a similar style to that used in Mad Libs, as a blank with the word (noun) under it.
 This has led to some confusion on how to pronounce the title out loud.
 Frontman Ladd Mitchell has said they just refer to it as "Building..." or "Building a Better".
 The working title for the album had been "Building a Better Pirate", but the band changed it to a blank as they felt it was too whimsical.
-On July 22, 2008 Vega Vinyl released "Building A Better __" on vinyl.
+On July 22, 2008 Vega Vinyl released "Building a Better __" on vinyl.
 An acoustic b-side entitled "Eraser" was later released online.

-The album was the bands third on Lobster Records, and was the last album before the band's hiatus, which lasted until 2013.
+The album was the band's third on Lobster Records, and was the last album before the band's hiatus, which lasted until 2013.

 Ladd Mitchell was the primary songwriter for the album.
 According to a lyric feature written by Ladd Mitchell for Euphonia Online, the album's lyrical content came from personal experiences of Mitchell such as relationships and dreams.